Maui Public Art Corps

 • Excerpt HERE

 I am honored to have the opportunity to be considered for such a meaningful and expansive community art project such as Hui Mo‘olelo.
-Within community, I believe that sharing meaningful stories and insights through the use of various art forms can be a very powerful tool of expression and connection.
-I believe sharing these stories is important and we can learn from them.
 The opportunity to make connections and form new relationships through creative collaboration can be very rewarding in many ways beyond just the art.
 My design approach in relation to the art is to remain open minded and flexible when in consideration of others input.

 The project I have proposed is a mural depicting a scene in the life of a fisherman catching a giant ulua fish.
 I selected the excerpt featuring Louis Garcia and his story about catching a 92 pound ulua fish and his gift for catching these fish.
-Through listening, I realized how important of a role fishing and the lakes and seas in general play in the lives of the island community.
+Through listening, I realized how important of a role fishing plays in the lives of the island community.
 I see creative ways to highlight the importance of this relationship between humans and nature.
 I would like to include in my community engagement a creative way for the community to collaborate and inform the development of the concept design by creating poems about the topic.
 The poems will then be used as inspiration to develop the visual concept further.
-I would like to leave open the selection of a proverb so that one can be selected that is most appropriate at the proper stage of concept development.

 Picture

 Artist Bio: SEVEN began his artistic career as a young child drawing cartoon and television characters.
 He continued to practice and refine his drawing skills throughout his adolescence mostly inspired by comic books and fashion magazines.
 After high school he attended art school and graduated with a Bachelors degree in Fine Arts.
-While attending art school in Atlanta, Georgia, SEVEN became a rather notable graffiti artist .
-Throughout the years his new found passion eventually evolved into a high level of mural painting execution and a reputation for being a pioneering artist of the mural art scene in Chattanooga, Tennessee.
+While attending art school in Atlanta, Georgia, SEVEN became a notable graffiti artist.
+Throughout the years his new found passion eventually evolved into mural painting and a reputation for being a pioneering artist of the mural art scene in Chattanooga, Tennessee.
 After a 7 year tenure as a middle school computer technology instructor, SEVEN decided to pursue his passion as a professional muralist full-time.
 SEVEN has since become an established professional muralist who also paints large scale canvas artworks in addition to freelancing as an illustrator and graphic designer.

 Community Consultations